K9 Thunder: General characteristics

 The main armament is a CN98 155 mm, 52-calibre artillery gun manufactured by Kia Heavy Industry (now Hyundai WIA), with a maximum firing range of 41 km with K307 rounds.
 Or 54 km with K315 rounds fired from the upgraded K9A1 variant.
-The K9 stores 24 rounds in the bustle rack while an additional 24 rounds are located at the rear of the hull.
-Assisted by a semi-automatic feeding system, fire control system, and the Battalion Tactical Command System (BTCS), the vehicle can burst fire three rounds in 15 seconds, with the ability to land shells in multiple rounds simultaneous impact (MRSI) mode.
-It has a maximum rate of fire of six to eight rpm for three minutes (or until emptying 24 ammunitions store in the bustle rack), then reduced to two to three rpm for sustain fire.
-The vehicle can shoot-and-scoot and be ready to fire in 30 seconds when stationary or one minute if moving.
-After firing, it can relocate to a new position in 30 seconds, to increase survivability from enemy counter-battery attacks.
+The CN98 is rated 1,000 EFC (equivalent full charge) with continuous firing under severe condition.
+The K9 stores 32 rounds in the bustle rack (16 rounds in each row), while an additional 16 rounds are stored at the rear of the hull (8 rounds on each side).
+Assisted by a semi-automatic feeding system, fire control system, and the Battalion Tactical Command System (BTCS), the vehicle can burst fire three rounds in 15 seconds and has the ability of multiple rounds simultaneous impact (MRSI) mode.
+It has a maximum rate of fire of six to eight rpm for three minutes (until emptying ammunitions store in the bustle), then reduced to two to three rpm for sustain fire (hand carrying ammunitions to feeder).
+The vehicle can shoot-and-scoot and be ready to fire in 30 seconds between stops or 60 seconds between maneuvers.
+After firing, it can relocate to a new position in 30 seconds to increase survivability from enemy counter-battery attacks.

-The shells, fed by from a K10 ammunition-resupply vehicle, enter from the door behind the turret and are automatically rolled and loaded on the rack.
+The shells, fed by from a K10 ammunition resupply vehicle, enter from the door behind the turret and are automatically rolled and loaded on the rack.
 When the shooting specification is decided, the chosen shell is placed on the tray in the center of the rack.
 A loader pulls the tray handle, and the shell slides into the carrier.
 Then the carrier repositions to the angle of shooting, and transfers the shell to the autoloader, which immediately "throws" the shell into the barrel.